HomePuerto VallartaTraditional Mexican Candies Yours to try.

 All natural made candies in Puerto Vallarta.
 Healthier then commercial bars.

 Dulces Tipicos Mexicanos.
-Av Mexico 1118, Col 5 Diciembre, Puerto Vallarta. close to (Ley Supermerket) conorgulloazteca@hotmail.com
+Av Mexico 1118, Col 5 Diciembre, Puerto Vallarta. close to (Casa Ley Supermerket) conorgulloazteca@hotmail.com If you go to his store?
+Please let him know you saw him on this article and saw his video.
+He is so nice!

 If you visit his store, please let him know you saw him on YouTube or on this web site.
 Dulces Tipicos Mexicanos con Orgullo Azteca.
 Ave Mexico 118, Col 5 de Diciembre Puerto Vallarta, Jalisco, Mexico.
 Close to Supermarket Casa Ley.